Music in Vietnam: A Journey Through Tradition and Modern Trends

 1.2.
 The period of colonization

-In the period of invasion by the Northern invaders, Viet music was heavily influenced by Chinese culture and India and Champa.
-The most notable is the popularity of musical instruments, such as Pi Pa, Dan Tranh (16-chord zither), and Dan Nhi (2-string instrument).
+During the Northern invasions, Vietnamese music was heavily influenced by Chinese, Indian, and Cham cultures.
+This influence was evident in the adoption of musical instruments such as the Pi Pa, the Dan Tranh (16-string zither), and the Dan Nhi (two-string fiddle).

-However, Vietnamese music soon had new perspectives, perfectly harmonizing foreign influences with traditional music.
-Thereby, this combination created traditional music forms of each region such as xam singing, cheo, ca tru, ho, cai luong, don ca tai tu, and Nha Nhac Cung Hue, quan ho.
+However, Vietnamese music evolved over time by blending these foreign influences with local traditions.
+This fusion created distinct regional music forms, including xam singing, cheo, ca tru, ho, cai luong, don ca tai tu, Nha Nhac Cung Hue, and quan ho.

 hue royal music